 Following the French method:

-We often add a process called "stretch and fold" partway through the bulk fermentation stage.
+We often add "stretch and folds" through the bulk fermentation stage.
 This involves stretching the dough and folding it over itself on four sides.
 It helps the doughs develop, which is really handy for hand-kneaded bread.
-There’s more information about stretch and folds here

 Stretch, slap and fold

-I discovered this way of hand kneading when I was learning the French method.
-As I mastered how to follow the French way, I quickly backtracked to this method.
-I found it works the dough harder, reduces warmth emitted from my hands and is slightly less labour intensive.
+I discovered this method when I was practising the French technique.
+As I mastered how to follow the French way, I soon backtracked to this method.
+I found it works the dough harder, reduces warmth emitted from my hands and doesn't take as long.

 To follow stretch, slap and fold method: